Izium mass graves: Investigation

 The United Nations responded by stating they plan to send monitors to Izium.

-According to Ukrainian investigators, 447 bodies were discovered: 414 bodies of civilians (215 men, 194 women, 5 children), 22 servicemen, and 11 bodies whose gender had not yet been determined as of 23 September.
+According to Ukrainian investigators, 447 bodies were discovered: 414 bodies of civilians (215 women, 194 men, 5 children), 22 servicemen, and 11 bodies whose gender had not yet been determined as of 23 September.
 Most of the dead showed signs of violent death and 30 presented traces of torture and summary execution, including ropes around their necks, bound hands, broken limbs and genital amputation.

 Reactions

 Ukrainian President Volodymyr Zelenskyy likened the discovery to the Bucha massacre as officials began forensic investigations.
 Individuals working the scene have been overcome with the process and emotions, with one telling reporters he believes they will need mental health help in the future as the work will stay with them forever.